coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/02.architecture-concepts/77.popup_query_hook/item.md

 where we can see that first it looks for the two variables that are intended for this code.
 If they do not exist then the module is being called from somewhere else that does not require the advanced custom query so it returns the query that the pop-up had already obtained (it could have also returned an empty string or FALSE to obtain the same result).
 If they do exist then it constructs a personalized SQL query that joins upon the vtiger_crmentityrel table where the many to many relation between account/contact and address is being held and adds the conditions to restrict the set of addresses to those related to the given account or contact.
 Giving this new SQL back to the pop-up capture code is all that we need to do to have the pop-up filled in with the records we want.

 <div class="notices red">
-It is important to process the “where” part of the SQL obtained by the pop-up capture code because it will contain search queries that the user may be launching and that should affect the set of records returned.
+It is important to process the "where" part of the SQL obtained by the pop-up capture code because it will contain search queries that the user may be launching and that should affect the set of records returned.
 </div>

 In the example above there is some additional code condition to detect the request from the user to show all records.
 In that case we must return the query obtained by the pop-up capture code and not apply the restrictions.